 Therefore, the format of the first page of your CV is crucial, because this is the first (and sometimes only) part that recruiters are going to see.

-Choose a simple layout that will complement your content and avoid inserting images, graphics and shapes.
+Choose a simple layout that will complement your content and avoid inserting images, graphics, and shapes.
 Begin by listing your contact information, followed by a short professional statement.
-Then insert a Skills & Qualifications section, followed by your work experience listed in reverse chronological order.
-If you manage to fit the first three sections plus your most recent work experience on the first page, you'll ensure that the recruiter sees everything they need to see.
+Then insert a skills section, followed by your work experience listed in reverse chronological order and then your qualifications.
+If you manage to fit the first three sections, plus your most recent work experience, on the first page, you'll ensure that the recruiter sees everything they need to see at a glance.

 2. The art of selling

 To do this, focus on demonstrating your achievements on your CV, rather than simply listing your responsibilities.
-Show a recruiter or hiring manager what you have done, not what you might do, and shine the light on what you can offer them if they hire you.
+Show a recruiter or hiring manager what you've done, not what you might do, and shine the light on what you can offer them if they hire you.

 3. Ensure your CV is ATS-friendly

 Your CV means nothing if it doesn't reach the hands of the recruiter.
-If you aren't receiving any calls from your applications, then chances are your CV is getting lost in the big black hole of applicant tracking systems (ATS).
+If you aren't receiving any calls from your applications, then chances are your CV is not being scored highly by applicant tracking systems (ATS).
 Three easy ways to combat this include:

-Make sure you feature keywords from the job description 2-3 times throughout your CV.
+Make sure you feature keywords from the job description throughout your CV

 Avoid inserting graphics